 Objective Core Capability Performed w/o Challenges (P) Performed with Some Challenges (5) Performed with Major Challenges (M) Unable to be Performed (U) Response agencies shall demonstrate the ability to establish and maintain a unified, coordinated operation structure in accordance with plans, procedures and best practices.
-Operational Coordination 5 Response agencies shall demonstrate interoperable communication methods in support of security, situational awareness, and operations in accordance with plans, procedures and best practices.
+Operational Coordination s Response agencies shall demonstrate interoperable communication methods in support of security, situational awareness, and operations in accordance with plans, procedures and best practices.
 Operational Communications 5 First responders shall demonstrate the ability to protect their own health and safety as well as that of the general public in accordance with plans, procedures and best practices.
-S • Hazardous Materials teams shall locate, identify, mitigate and demonstrate the ability to neutralize the hazardous material threats in accordance with plans, procedures and best practices.
-Environmental Health and Safety P • First responders shall locate, identify, and mitigate any explosive devices (Law) in accordance with plans, procedures and best practices.
-Response Р • First responders shall assist Law Enforcement with evidence collection in accordance with plans, procedures and best practices. Р
+5 Hazardous Materials teams shall locate, identify, mitigate and demonstrate the ability to neutralize the hazardous material threats in accordance with plans, procedures and best practices.
+Environmental Health and Safety Ρ First responders shall locate, identify, and mitigate any explosive devices (Law) in accordance with plans, procedures and best practices.
+Response Р First responders shall assist Law Enforcement with evidence collection in accordance with plans, procedures and best practices. Р

-Objective Core Capability Performed w/o Challenges (P) Performed with Some Challenges (S) Performed with Major Challenges (M) Unable to be Performed (U) First Responders shall provide lifesaving medical triage, treatment and transportation of all patients via emergency medical services and related operations and avoid additional disease and injury in accordance with plans, procedures and best practices.
-Public Health and Medical Services S First responders shall demonstrate the ability to ensure the safety and protection of affected communities and response personnel in accordance with plans, procedures and best practices.
-On-Scene Security and Law Enforcement P
+Objective Core Capability Performed w/o Challenges (P) Performed with Some Challenges (5) Performed with Major Challenges (M) Unable to be Performed (V) First Responders shall provide lifesaving medical triage, treatment and transportation of all patients via emergency medical services and related operations and avoid additional disease and injury in accordance with plans, procedures and best practices.
+Public Health and Medical Services 5 First responders shall demonstrate the ability to ensure the safety and protection of affected communities and response personnel in accordance with plans, procedures and best practices.
+On-Scene Security and Law Enforcement Р

-Ratings Definitions:

-- .
-Performed without Challenges (P): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not - Performed without chainenges (r.): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not negatively impact the performance of other activities.
+Ratings Definitions: · Performed without Challenges (P): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not

+Performed without characters (r): the organ into the activities.
+Performed with Some Challenges (S): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not negatively impact the performance of other activities.
 However, opportunities to enhance effectiveness and/or efficiency were identified.
-Performed with Major Challenges (M): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s), but some - or all of the following were observed: demonstrated performance had a negative impact on the performance of other activities; - Unable to be Performed (U): The targets and critical tasks associated with the core capability were not performed.
+Performed with Major Challenges (M): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s), but some Performed with Major Challenges (M): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s), but some or all of the following were observed: demonstrated performance had a negative impact on the performance of other activities;

+.
+Unable to be Performed (U): The targets and critical tasks associated with the core capability were not performed.